 - ¼ tsp hing/asafoetida

 - Wash and soak urad dal for 30 minutes.
 Pressure cook until soft by adding water 1 inch above the dal.

 - Let the pressure fall on its own.
-Remove the dal, and blend it smooth in a blender, do not add any water.
+Take the dal in a mixer/blender, add butter to this and bend it smooth, do not add any water.
 The consistency should be of vada batter.